ci-group/learning_machines_robobo/examples/docker_tutorial/README.md

 ### Running with Apple Sillicon

 Running docker with a machine on Apple sillicon, so far, has just worked.
 But, later on in the course it won't.
-Because of that, in `full_project_setup`, we provide you with another script: `run_apple_sillicon.zsh`, in which we add one flag: `--platform linux/amd64`, which specifies to `buildx` to run or build the container under the `x86` (amd64) CPU architecture (and virtualise that when needed), which only works after having run `docker buildx create --use` (By default, apple sillicon macs use the `linux/arm64` platform).
+Because of that, in `full_project_setup`, we provide you with another script: `run_apple_sillicon.zsh`, in which we add one flag: `--platform linux/amd64`, which specifies to `buildx` to run or build the container under the `x86` (amd64) CPU architecture (and virtualise that when needed).

 To get all this running, first of all, enable experimental features in docker desktop.
 It's in the settings somewhere, but they move it around so much it's hard to tell you exactly where to look.